Paruppu Rasam | Dal Rasam recipe

 Asafoetida – generous amount

-Curry leaves -few, roughly chopped
+Curry leaves -a few, roughly chopped

-Coriander leaves – few, roughly chopped
+Coriander leaves – a few, roughly chopped

 Salt – as needed